 The Cussen Park Environmental Management Plan should be reviewed every three years by Council in consultation with the Advisory Committee.

-11.1 This plan has been subject to a public consultation process and Council endorsement
+11.1 This plan has been subject to a public consultation process and Council endorsement.
+'What you said' document TRIM M16/43908

 12. Cussen Park Action Plan